Home | Site Index | Disclaimer | Email Me!

 of the pattern or the fabric.
 The false statement about the "third party seamstress" is smoke and mirrors.
 Only an idiot buys a poorly

-made bag and and then blames a third party.
-People like you like to exaggerate in order to pad your indignation.
+made bag and then blames a third party.
+People like Amy Butler like to exaggerate in order to pad their indignation.

 Someone who is making products and passing them off as Amy Butler products is indeed infringing.
 It happens, even to the really